Leroymilo/FurnitureFramework/doc/Author.md

 :warning: <span style="color:red">**WARNING**</span>: Unlike a CP Content Pack, names in this field are <span style="color:red">**CASE SENSITIVE**</span>, make sure you don't forget capital letters when writting field names or ids.

-The `content.json` file is a model with only 2 fields :
+The `content.json` file is a model with only 2 fields:

 ### Format